duckduckgo/tracker-radar/docs/DATA_MODEL.md

 Each of these fields is assigned a value from 1-3, where 1 is little to no performance impact, and 3 is high impact.
 The delta between values representing an order of magnitude difference.

 #### Categories
-Categories assigned to each tracker, attempting to describe its observed purpose or intent.
+Categories assigned to each domain, attempting to describe its observed purpose or intent.
 See [categories](CATEGORIES.md) for the full list.

 ---